 Customer shall cooperate with Company in obtaining the Transportation Requirements.
 Company shall inform Customer forthwith in writing upon obtaining the Transportation Requirements.

-If Company is allocated some portion of the DCQ in accordance with the Precedent Agreement and CIG’s associated capacity allocation process for its expansion under the Precedent Agreement, the DCQ hereunder shall be revised to equal that portion of the DCQ allocated to Company by CIG.
+If Company is allocated some portion of the DCQ in accordance with the Precedent Agreements and CIG’s associated capacity allocation process for its expansion under the Precedent Agreements, the DCQ hereunder shall be revised to equal that portion of the DCQ allocated to Company by CIG.

 If Company does not obtain the Transportation Requirements, on terms and conditions acceptable to Company, then Company shall provide Customer written notice of such failure to obtain the Transportation Requirements and upon such notice either Company or Customer may terminate this Transaction Agreement by giving 10 days prior written notice thereof to the other Party.